International Women's Day

-International Women's Day (IWD) is a global holiday celebrated annually on March 8 as a focal point in the women's rights movement, bringing attention to issues such as gender equality, reproductive rights, and violence and abuse against women.
-Spurred on by the universal female suffrage movement, IWD originated from labor movements in North America and Europe during the early 20th century.
+International Women's Day (IWD) is celebrated on 8 March, commemorating women's fight for equality and liberation along with the women's rights movement.
+International Women's Day gives focus to issues such as gender equality, reproductive rights, and violence and abuse against women.
+Spurred by the universal female suffrage movement, International Women's Day originated from labor movements in Europe and North America during the early 20th century.

-The earliest version was purportedly a "Women's Day" organized by the Socialist Party of America in New York City on February 28, 1909.
-This inspired German delegates at the 1910 International Socialist Women's Conference to propose "a special Women's Day" be organized annually, albeit with no set date; the following year saw the first demonstrations and commemorations of International Women's Day across Europe.
-After women gained suffrage in Soviet Russia in 1917 (the beginning of the February Revolution), IWD was made a national holiday on March 8; it was subsequently celebrated on that date by the socialist movement and communist countries.
-The holiday was associated with far-left movements and governments until its adoption by the global feminist movement in the late 1960s.
-IWD became a mainstream global holiday following its adoption by the United Nations in 1977.
+The earliest version reported was a "Woman's Day" organized by the Socialist Party of America in New York City on 28 February 1909.
+In solidarity with them, communist activist and politician Clara Zetkin proposed the celebration of "Working Women's Day", approved at the 1910 International Socialist Women's Conference in Copenhagen, albeit with no set date; the following year saw the first demonstrations and commemorations of International Women's Day across Europe.
+Vladimir Lenin declared 8 March as International Women's Day in 1922 to honour the women's role in the 1917 Russian Revolution; it was subsequently celebrated on that date by the socialist movement and communist countries.
+The holiday was promoted by the United Nations in 1977.

-International Women's Day is commemorated in a variety of ways worldwide; it is a public holiday in several countries, and observed socially or locally in others to celebrate and promote the achievements of women.
+International Women's Day is a public holiday in several countries.

 The UN observes the holiday in connection with a particular issue, campaign, or theme in women's rights.
-In some parts of the world, IWD still reflects its political origins, being marked by protests and calls for radical change; in other areas, particularly in the West, it is largely sociocultural and centered on a celebration of womanhood.